Piano Lessons for Children: First Things First

 Practice expectations for very young piano students will be 10-15 minutes a day which can be in divided into several sessions.
 Practice should happen a minimum of five days out of seven per week.

-Once piano students are in about third grade, their parent(s) can supervise the lessons from another room as their child by then should be independent enough to practice on their own.
+Once piano students are in about second or third grade, their parent(s) can supervise the lessons from another room as their child by then should be independent enough to practice on their own.

 Playing for the Family